dazzaXx/OGX-Mini-3D-Case-RP2040-Zero/README.md

 Made using SolidWorks 2020.

+One the components are installed in the casing, it is highly recommended to use a glue gun to secure everything in place.

 For Waveshare RP2040 Zero devices only and USB Type A Female breakout boards that fit the dimensions of these: https://www.amazon.co.uk/dp/B09WQHPXH6